yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/website.md

 ---
-title: Managing Cloudflare Pages Websites with Alchemy
+title: Deploy a Website to Cloudflare
 description: Learn how to deploy and manage Cloudflare Pages websites using Alchemy for static and dynamic site hosting.
 ---